ioet/bpm-people-api/README.md

 ```bash
 SONAR_GITHUB_TOKEN=<my personal token created above> ./sonarcloud_analyze.sh
 ```
 This command will also send the analysis results to sonarcloud.io.
-For executing an analysis without sending these results, configure your Intellij IDEA to use the SonarLint plugin.
+For executing an analysis without sending these results, configure your IntelliJ IDEA to use the SonarLint plugin.